Nigerian Maritime Administration and Safety Agency: Leadership

 Usoro was succeeded by Dr. Shamsideen Adegboyega Dosunmu, who holds a PhD in Public Administration, and was appointed in May 2007.
 Dosunmu had been promoted from the job of Executive Director, Finance and Administration of NIMASA.

 He was followed by Temisan Omatseye, a Maritime Lawyer.

 In 2009, President Umaru Musa Yaradua appointed Senator Baba Tela as the Board Chairman of NIMASA.

 Late in 2010 the Minister of Transport, Yusuf Sulaiman, conducted an audit into the agency.
 Charges of misappropriation and corruption were laid against the Director General of the agency, Temisanren Omatseye.

 On 24 November 2010 the Economic and Financial Crimes Commission arrested Omatseye.

 Mohammed Kabiru Shehu, Director of Procurement and Jarma Bulama, Director of Finance were suspended from office, but were recalled in June 2011.

 As of June 2011 the Chairman of the board was Alhaji Adamu Mu'Azu, and the Director General and Chief Executive Officer was Zaikede Patrick Akpobolokemi.

 Akpobolokemi had been appointed by President Goodluck Jonathan on 22 December 2010.

 He was a lecturer at Niger Delta University before being appointed to succeed Omatseye.
 Akpobolokemi was sacked on July 16, 2015 and later arrested by the Economic and Financial Crime Commission (EFCC).

 Dr. Dakuku Adolphus Peterside assumed duty as the Director General/CEO of the Nigerian Maritime Administration and Safety Agency (NIMASA) on Tuesday March 15, 2016.
 The appointment took effect from 10 March 2016.

 On August 26, 2016, the Nigerian President General Muhammadu Buhari appointed General Jonathan India Garba as the Board Chairman for NIMASA.

-On March 4, 2020, President Muhammadu Buhari approved the appointment of Bashir Y. Jamoh as the Director-General of the Nigerian Maritime Administration and Safety Agency (NIMASA).
-Jamoh is presently the Executive Director Finance and Administration and will replace Dakuku Peterside whose tenure as NIMASA DG ends on March 10, 2020.
+On March 4, 2020, President Muhammadu Buhari approved the appointment of Bashir Y Jamoh as the Director-General of the Nigerian Maritime Administration and Safety Agency (NIMASA).
+Bashir Y. Jamoh was the Executive Director Finance and Administration before he succeeded Dakuku Peterside whose tenure as NIMASA DG ended on March 10, 2020.